Lost passports and visas

 Visa Sub type: Replacement Biometric Residence Permit

 The following message should pop up: This visa is intended for applicants who no longer have their Biometric Residence Permit.
 It will allow a single journey to the UK to enable you to apply for a new permit.
 Before completing this application you must have notified us by emailing: BRPLost@homeoffice.gsi.gov.uk.
 Further information can be found at: www.ukba.homeoffice.gsi.gov.uk/visas-immigration/while-in-uk/do-i-need-brp/responsibilities

 Complete all areas of the form, and ensure to put as much information as you can in the final section of the form titled ' Additional information'.
 You should include your police report and details of how you lost/had your BRP stolen from you.
 You will need to pay online for your application and make an appointment to present your documents and have your biometric data taken.
 You will receive a vignette (sticker) inside your passport giving you permission to return to the UK to make a further application for a replacement BRP card upon your return to the UK.
-Please do get in touch with immigration services once you are back in the UK so that we can help you with the next stage of the process.
+You should submit your replacement BRP application within the validity of your temporary visa.
+When you return to the UK, please do get in touch with immigration services so that we can help you with the next stage of the process.

 How do I apply for a replacement BRP when I am back in the UK?